rliota/JSCompile/README.md

 build process declarative dependencies.
 Additionally, it provides namespace object instantiation in the process of pulling together all of your javascript files (to match the directories the compiler has traversed.)

+Files are wrapped in individual functions at compile time and their @import-ed files are injected as parameters (the parameters are injected aliased to the object's file name, so you can access the objects by their simple (non-namespaced) name in the context of the file.)

+At the end of the wrapping function, the file name of the object being compiled is returned as a variable (the file name is assumed to identify the object variable defined in the file.)

+The wrapping function is then called and assigned to the file's namespace where it can be accessed from then on.

+The use of closure eliminates the need to specify an object's expected namespace when defining it in a file, allowing the file to be used as would a normal JavaScript resource.
+(No clunky namespace building required.)

 Given a directory map for a project of
 <br/>TFA
 <br/>&nbsp;|---- model